Best and cheapest investment platform for £50,000 savings

 - There are currently over 21 investment platform providers in the UK.

-- Some investment platforms offer only a limited range of investments which you can hold through them while others offer a wider range of investment products
+- Some investment platforms providers offer only a limited range of investments which you can hold through them while others offer a wider range of investment products

 - Even if you are looking to invest via a SIPP you shouldn't just focus on finding cheapest SIPP provider as you may want to take out a Stocks and Shares ISA in the future.
 If you hold them both on the same platform it can reduce costs and make administration easier